AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 A: The yearly cycle consists of a 1-day voting period followed by a 364-day Build & Earn period.

-At the start of each new cycle, stakers must restake their tokens — stakes do not carry over automatically from the previous year.
+At the start of each new cycle, stakers must restake their tokens, as stakes do not carry over automatically from the previous year.
 Stakers can restake at any point during the cycle, either during the voting period or at any time during the Build & Earn period.

 Once staked, rewards are earned continuously for the remainder of the cycle without needing to act at specific intervals.
 Rewards are claimable on an ongoing basis and the cycle resets annually.